KirigoY/dsc-phase-5-capstone-project/README.md

 Class names:
 ['Arborio', 'Basmati', 'Ipsala', 'Jasmine', 'Karacadag']

-                            OBJECTIVES
+### Objectives

 The primary objective of this project is to develop a machine learning model capable of accurately classifying different types of rice grains based on their images.
 The classification will be performed using a dataset comprising various rice types, each with distinct visual characteristics.

-                            Methodology
+### Methodology

 This project encompassed the following tasks:

-Data Acquisition and Preprocessing: Collection and preprocessing of a diverse set of rice grain images to ensure the dataset is suitable for model training and evaluation.
+- Data Acquisition and Preprocessing: Collection and preprocessing of a diverse set of rice grain images to ensure the dataset is suitable for model training and evaluation.
-Model Development: Design and implementation of machine learning models using techniques such as Convolutional Neural Networks (CNNs) to classify the rice images.
+- Model Development: Design and implementation of machine learning models using techniques such as Convolutional Neural Networks (CNNs) to classify the rice images.
-Model Evaluation: Evaluation of the model's performance using appropriate metrics (e.g., accuracy, precision, recall, F1-score) to ensure its reliability and robustness.
+- Model Evaluation: Evaluation of the model's performance using appropriate metrics (e.g., accuracy, precision, recall, F1-score) to ensure its reliability and robustness.
-Optimization: Fine-tuning the model to enhance its performance and reduce computational costs.
+- Optimization: Fine-tuning the model to enhance its performance and reduce computational costs.
 Deployment: Development of a user-friendly interface for practical applications, enabling end-users to upload rice images and receive classification results.

-                           Expected Outcomes
+### Expected Outcomes
 The expected outcomes of this project include:

+a.
 A trained machine learning model capable of classifying rice types with high accuracy.

+b.
 A comprehensive analysis of the model's performance and potential areas for improvement.

+c.
 A deployable application that facilitates easy and accurate rice classification for end-users.

 By addressing these objectives and challenges, this project aims to contribute to the advancement of agricultural technologies and improve the efficiency and accuracy of rice classification processes.

-                        Models Categories
+### Model Categories

 1: General-purpose CNN Model(CNN)
-2:Tuned General-purpose CNN Model
+2: Tuned General-purpose CNN Model
-3:ResNet50V2 Mode
+3: ResNet50V2 Mode
-4:tuning on the ResNet50V2 Model
+4: tuning on the ResNet50V2 Model

-                         OUTPUT
+### Output

 ![image](https://github.com/user-attachments/assets/10e5953d-a131-4f17-af76-94fc75680daf)